thkoch2001/tvlfyi_depot/web/tvl/blog/2024-08-tvix-update.md

-Even though we don't want to focus too much on performance improvements until all features of Nix are properly understood and representable with our architecture, there's been some work on removing some obvious and low-risk performance improvements.
+Even though we don't want to focus too much on performance improvements until all features of Nix are properly understood and representable with our architecture, there's been some work on removing some obvious and low-risk performance bottlenecks.
 Expect a detailed blog post around that soon after this one!

 ## Tracing / O11Y Support